Grigory-T/FDTool/README.md

+# FDToolDF
-this is fork of https://github.com/kristian10007/FDTool which is fork of https://github.com/USEPA/FDTool
+This is fork of https://github.com/kristian10007/FDTool which is fork of https://github.com/USEPA/FDTool

-for licence and additional info - see those repositories

-my changes are clear from my commits

-how to use:
+This fork introduces:
+- Functionality of using pandas and polars dataframes as inputs.
+- Better logging.
+- (Experiments planned) Multithreaded search optimization.

+## Usage

 ```python
 # in cli
 !pip install fdtooldf